pascallaliberte/sharpen.page/_posts/2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales.md

 * What did you try before finding my product?
 * What did you search for in Google when you first thought of solving that problem?
-* Tell me about momemts when you backtracked and decided to just make do with your current "I'll do it myself" solutions?
+* Tell me about moments when you backtracked and decided to just make do with your current "I'll do it myself" solutions?
 * What pushed you forwards?
 What made you hesitate and go backwards?
 * What _happened_ that made you decide to continue in your search?
 * What _happened_ that made you decide that "enough was enough", "this can't go on"?